Sean Parker (footballer): Club career

 Born in Ronciglione, from English father and Italian mother, started his senior career for San Nicolò in Serie D.

 On 29 January 2019, he joined Serie C club Pro Patria as a free agent.
 On 25 August 2021, he extended his contract until 2023.

+On 29 July 2024, Parker signed a contract with Pergolettese for one season, with an option for a second.